-- You can only eat herring in the herring season and in the Netherlands, the season starts from the month of June.
+- You can only eat herring during the herring season and in the Netherlands, the season starts in the month of June.
 In Scandinavia that is usually in the period from May to July.

 - Eating herring is healthy because it’s a fatty fish.
 Herring contains omega 3 fatty acids which act as protection against heart diseases.